Gaslighting, triangulation & cheating – all signs of Narcissistic Abuse

 1 June | World Narcissistic Abuse Awareness Day

 I have written a series of articles to raise awareness of World Narcissistic Abuse Awareness Day.
 The focus of this article is ‘gaslighting’, ‘triangulation’ & cheating, which are prevalent in relationships where there is narcissistic abuse.

 Narcissists love having a harem of women in their lives.
 They simply love attention.
 In a narcissistic abusive relationship, narcissists will often attempt to ‘triangulate’ you with another woman.
-Not at one point, will you feel safe and secure in this relationship.
-Triangulation is one of the most manipulative and insidious ways of making you compete for their attention.
+Not at one point will you feel safe and secure in this relationship.
+Despite all of their ‘love-bombing.’
+Narcissistic triangulation is one of the most manipulative and insidious ways of making you compete for their attention.
 If you are not ‘good enough’, then they have someone else who wants them.
 Narcissists love playing these mind games so that they feel in control and superior.
-What happens is that despite the fact you are being treated poorly, you will often work even harder to compete for their affections which is exactly what the narcissist wants.
+What happens is that despite the fact you are being treated poorly, you will often work even harder to compete for their affection which is exactly what the narcissist wants.

 New Supply (“NS”)

 The most important bit here is that there is NOTHING wrong with you.
 At all.
-The narcissist is love-bombing her right now yes, saying all of the things he said to you.
+The narcissist is love-bombing her right now, saying all of the things he said to you.
 How much he loves her.
 How beautiful she is.
 What a saviour she is.

 Don’t worry about his new relationship.
 Focus on the new relationship with yourself.
-Narcissists will not change and unfortunately what happened to you, will now happen to her.
-However, what’ important here is that it’s time to make YOU happy.
-You have been focussed on trying to make someone else happy for so long, I bet you have forgotten what it feels like to prioritise yourself.
+Narcissists will not change; unfortunately, what happened to you will now happen to her.
+However, what is important here is that it’s time to make YOU happy.
+You have been focused on trying to make someone else happy for so long I bet you have forgotten what it feels like to prioritise yourself.